NavigationContentFooter

 Security group

-Security groups allow you to create rules to drop or allow traffic coming to and from your Instances.
+Security groups allow you to create rules to drop or allow public traffic coming to and from your Instances.
 You can set default policies for inbound and outbound traffic, and/or define rules to deal with traffic differently depending on its source.
-If you wish, you can then create your own private infrastructure by disabling the public IPs of your Instances.
-Security groups can be stateful to concept or stateless.
+Security groups can be stateful or stateless.
 Note that security groups for Elastic Metal servers cannot be stateful.

 Snapshot